kosinusbch/bitcoin-cash-devs/installing-bitdb-on-ubuntu.md

 ^ If this does not say `Active: active (running)`, run `sudo systemctl start mongodb`

-## Step 1c - Installing and setting up your Bitcoin ABC node
+## Step 1c - Installing and setting up your Bitcoin Cash Node

-For the purpose of this guide we will be using Bitcoin ABC, although any other node software compatible with the Bitcoin ABC RPC endpoint will work perfectly fine.
+For the purpose of this guide we will be using Bitcoin Cash Node, although any other node software compatible with the Bitcoin Cash Node RPC endpoint will work perfectly fine.

 **First install the required dependencies to be able to run add-apt-repository**